 The Columbia River Gorge National Scenic Area Act (16 U.S.C. § 544 et seq.) was enacted to protect and enhance the scenic, recreational, and natural resources and to support the economy of the Columbia River Gorge.
 The Act is implemented through a Gorge Management Plan (CRGC and USFS 2016), overseen by the U.S. Forest Service and an Oregon-Washington bi-state Columbia River Gorge Commission.
 The U.S. Forest Service conducts consistency reviews for proposed projects that are to be located within designated management areas.
-No permits were acquired under the CRGNSAA in 2021.
 PNNL maintains compliance through its ERP program.

-2.7.1.2 State Statutes and Regulations
+2.7.2 State Statutes and Regulations

 PNNL conducts research at locations throughout the United States and must also comply with applicable state and local statutes, regulations, and directives at those sites.
-Principal relevant rulings are summarized in the following paragraphs.
+Washington and Oregon are the principal states in which PNNL conducts research, although work was also undertaken in several other states in 2022.
+Applicable rulings under which work was conducted are summarized in the following paragraphs.